Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 ### Update datafeed at most every 30 seconds

 At the moment the data feed is updated every 300 seconds.
 Please make the datafeed update more frequently, at least every 30s.

-### Don't include bikes that do not exist in public space

-Felyx shares bikes with the Dashboard Deelmobiliteit that do not exist in public space.

-Properties of this type of data are that it has a GPS location in public space, the property `is_disabled` is `1` and if you walk to the bike in real life, the bike is not there.

-To see examples of this type of incorrect data, [see this document](./Felyx_extra.md).

 ### Add vehicle type